This Day in History on 3rd April

 1680: Chhatrapati Shivaji Maharaj, great Maratha emperor, patriot, soldier, freedom fighter, revolutionary and great son of India, passed away at Raigarh fort.
 His son Sambhaji succeeded to the throne in May.

-1978: Pandit Hridaynath Kunzru, social reformer, politician, passed away.
+1978: Pandit Hridaynath Kunzru, social reformer, and politician passed away.

 1987: S.H.
 Vatsyayan passed away.